jhkim0759/FastMesh/README.md

 - [ ] Release HuggingFace Demo

 ## ⚙️ Installation
 Our environment has been tested on CUDA 11.8 with A6000.
-(Please report an issue if you find any errors.)
+(It would be greatly appreciated if you could report an issue when you find any errors.)

 ```
 conda create -n fastmesh python=3.10